Senzokuhle/Senzokuhle/README.md

 <hr>

 <h3>🔧 About Me</h3>
-<p>I’m a passionate <strong>Software Developer and RPA Consultant</strong> with 6+ years of experience delivering automation, system integration, and digital transformation across industries.
+<p>I am a passionate <strong>Software Developer and RPA Consultant</strong> with 6+ years of experience delivering automation, system integration, and digital transformation across industries.
 I'm particularly fascinated by the potential of AI to enhance automation further and create truly intelligent workflows.
 I specialise in building <strong>scalable, intelligent solutions</strong> with UiPath and Microsoft technologies, integrating everything from legacy systems to AI-powered services.</p>

 <hr>